KittyGiraudel/site/_posts/2018-02-17-how-i-use-git.md

 ---
-title: "How I Use Git"
+title: How I use Git
 tags:
   - git
   - tips